jmunixusers/presentations/CommandLine.md

 - scp/sftp
 To move a file on your local machine to `stu`:
 `scp <local file> <your eId>@stu.cs.jmu.edu:<path>`
-For example: `scp HelloWorld.java lam2mo@stu.cd.jmu.edu:Documents`
+For example: `scp HelloWorld.java jmcsstudent@stu.cs.jmu.edu:Documents`

 - top